abudaan/push-notification-server/README.md

 The server is written in es6, if you run the script `npm run watch` the es6 code gets automatically converted to es5 and stored in the `build` folder every time you change something in the es6 code.

-You can start the server by running this command from the `server` folder:
+You can start the server by running this command from within the `server` folder:

 ```
 $ node build/server.js